brunomaga/brunomaga.github.io/_posts/2023-08-30-GPT-lite-DeepSpeed-2.md

 ---
 layout: post
-title:  "Distributed training of a GPT model (part 2): pipeline parallelism, Megatron-LM model parallelism and communication quantization"
+title:  "Distributed training of a GPT model (part 2): pipeline parallelism and Megatron-LM model parallelism"
 categories: [machine learning, Transformer, GPT, DeepSpeed]
 tags: [machinelearning]
 ---

-This post follows from the previous post [Distributed training of a GPT model using DeepSpeed]({{ site.baseurl }}{% post_url 2023-08-18-GPT-lite-DeepSpeed %}).
-We discussed that an ML model allows for three dimensions of parallelism, on Data, Pipeline and Tensors/Models.
-We covered distributed data parallellism and sharded data parallelism in the previous post.
-Here we will discuss pipeline and model (tensor) parallelism.
+This post follows from the previous post [Distributed training of a GPT model using DeepSpeed]({{ site.baseurl }}{% post_url 2023-08-18-GPT-lite-DeepSpeed %}), where we implemented Data Parallelism on a GPT model.
+Model Parallelism is only one dimension on the **3D parallelism** of ML models, via Data, Pipeline and Tensors/Models parallelism.
+So here we will discuss pipeline and model (tensor) parallelism.

 {: style="text-align:center; font-size: small;"}
 <img width="55%" height="55%" src="/assets/GPT-lite-DeepSpeed/GPT_3D_parallelism_2.png"/>